- Chase issues the Marriott Bonvoy Bold™ Credit Card (review), which is the no annual fee personal card

 Up To 50K Points Annual Free Night Reward

-The other major perk that makes this card worthwhile is that you get a free night award every year on your account anniversary, valid for a one-night hotel stay at a property costing up to 50,000 points.
+The other major perk that makes the Bonvoy Brilliant Card worthwhile is that you get a free night award every year on your account anniversary, valid for a one-night hotel stay at a property costing up to 50,000 points.
 You receive your first one of these on your first anniversary.

 The free night certificates offered on most other Marriott cards are valid at properties costing up to 35,000 points per night, so being able to use these at properties costing 50,000 points per night is awesome.
 This gets you access to all kinds of luxury hotels.